S-T-E-V-E-git/S-T-E-V-E-git/README.md

 - 📫 How to reach me : **thantheinthwin.dev@gmail.com**

-- 📄 Know about my experiences : GOAT B)
+- 📄 Know about my experiences : A seasoned software engineer with over 3 years of work experience.

 - ⚡ Fun fact : **I can play guitar :3**